ShahuPatil07/LS-Web-Development-/Week3/README.md

-### ❗[Week 3 Assignment](./Assignment.md)  is a crucial part of the final project, and Week 4 Assignment will be based upon this.
+### ⚠️ [Week 3 Assignment](./Assignment.md)  is a crucial part of the final project, and Week 4 Assignment will be extended upon this.

 Hope you had fun learning frontend with us.
  <p align="center">Created with :heart: by <a href="https://www.wncc-iitb.org/">WnCC</a></p>